colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 *Sarah pulled up her analysis.
 "Because we measured the wrong things.
 Our dashboards were fast.
 Our data quality was pristine.
 Our governance was bulletproof.
 But agents don't use dashboards."*

-*She shared her screen—seven lines that explained everything:*
+*She shared her screen.
+Seven lines that explained everything:*

 Gap 1: Storage that couldn't handle vectors or graphs.
 Gap 2: Data that was always a day old.